lupyuen/tcc-riscv32-wasm/README.md

 Let's skip everything, we link only `a.out`.
 Since the other modules are causing the Unknown Relocation Type.

 We discovered that `a.out` must be Relocatable Code, otherwise it crashes in NuttX.
-So we add `-r` to Compiler Options in our modified [test.js](https://github.com/lupyuen/tcc-riscv32-wasm/blob/main/zig/test.js#L48-L64)...
+So we add `-r` to TCC Compiler Options in our modified [test.js](https://github.com/lupyuen/tcc-riscv32-wasm/blob/main/zig/test.js#L48-L64)...

 ```javascript
   // Allocate a String for passing the Compiler Options to Zig